lpsinger/userguide/capabilities.rst

 Prospects for observation and localization sensitivity:
 -------------------------------------------------------

-* The LIGO detectors are expected to have BNS range of 20-170 Mpc where as the Virgo detector is expected to have BNS range of 65-85 Mpc for CBC sources.
-For burst sources, the LIGO and the Virgo detectors are expected to have BNS range of 75-90 Mpc and 40-50 Mpc respectively.
-These results in a total of 1-50 BNS events during their operation.
+* With expected ranges of the LIGO, Virgo and Kagra detectors as supplied in the the table below, a total of 1-50 BNS events during their operation is anticipated.
   It is also expected that the 90% median credible region of sky-localization for the BNS sources during O3 is 120-180 square degrees, with 12-21% of these events to have 90% credible regions smaller than 20 square degrees.